trangdoan982/tinder-habit/README.md

 - **Category:** Social & Productivity
 - **Mobile:** In a complete version, this app can access your location and suggest forming accountability group near you.
 You can also call your accountability buddy on the platform to co-work/ co-achieving your goals.
 Push notification to remind users of habit they're building.
 - **Story:** Let users set their goals and show them on their profiles.
 Users go through the matching process much like Tinder (swiping right if they think the other can be a good match).
 If both swipe right, they can schedule weekly meeting with a check-in template to track and encourage each other's progress.
-- **Market:** Focus on young audience who are struggling to form new habits during isolation.
+- **Market:** Focus on young audience who are struggling to form new habits or break old habits during isolation.
 This audience is likely goal-oriented, sociable folks.
 - **Habit:** Frequent checking-in with another users (positive social connection and pressure); dashboard that shows progress; push notification.
 - **Scope:** First we want to build the basic goal-setting and matching functions as the MVP.
 Other functions such as video call, psychological nudge will be built if we have time.